|Nutrition Facts (per serving)|

 The recipe calls for boneless chicken breasts, but feel free to use boneless chicken thighs instead.

-- 1 to 2 teaspoons sambal chili paste (or Sriracha, to taste)
+1 to 2 teaspoons sambal chili paste, to taste

 Gather the ingredients.